I Need Help

 Partner Link Work

-A vital component of all of our work with perpetrators is victim safety.
+A vital component of all of our work with adult displaying harmful behaviours is victim safety.
 Within the team there is partner link officer whose role it is to contact all current and ex partners of our clients in order to:

 Ensure they understand the programme and its limitations